cisagov/ScubaGear/baselines/powerbi.md

 2. Toggle off the **Interact with and share R and Python visuals** option.

-## 9 Data Stewards and Power BI Admins SHOULD Discover, Classify, and Label Sensitive Data
+## 9 Data Stewards and Power BI Admins

 There are multiple ways to secure sensitive information, such as warning users, encryption, or blocking attempts to share.
 Use Microsoft